bringauto/external-server-integration-tests/README.md

 def test_invalid_names(self):
     self.assertRaises(NameContainsNumerals, "car_1324")
 ```

+## Switching communication protocol

+The External server communicates with the car via MQTT.
+If this changes, the following methods has to be done:

+- add any neccessary utility modules to the `tests/_utils`,
+- modify the `_CommunicationLayerImpl` class in `tests/_utils/external_client.py` for the new communication protocol.

+## MQTT broker

+The mocked communication layer between External Client mock and the External Server currently uses the eclipse's test [MQTT broker](https://github.com/eclipse/paho.mqtt.testing), implemented in Python.
+There is no special reason for using specifically this broker.
+In case of any issues with the broker, it can be replaced with another (an suitable option is to use the VerneMQ broker, as in [etna](https://github.com/bringauto/etna)).

+## Type checking

 To allow for type checking of the classes from compiler protobuf of fleet protocol, add `<project-root-directory>/lib/fleet-protocol/protobuf/compiled/python`to the `PYTHONPATH` environment variable.